pingidentity/pingone-go-client/pingone/docs/Environment.md

 ### NewEnvironment

-`func NewEnvironment(license ResourceRelationshipPingOne, name string, type_ EnvironmentType, ) *Environment`
+`func NewEnvironment(license ResourceRelationshipPingOne, name string, region EnvironmentRegion, type_ EnvironmentType, ) *Environment`

 NewEnvironment instantiates a new Environment object This constructor will assign default values to properties that have it defined,